Morston Hall: Later residents

 In 1911 the Townshend family put both their Stiffkey and Morston properties on the market which together consisted of over 6000 acres.
 It included Morston Hall which was described as "a desirable residence for a gentleman farmer".

 After its sale it continued to be a rental property and in 1914 Major Philip Hamond (1883–1953) took a lease on the Hall.
 He was a highly decorated soldier gaining two DSO awards and a Military Cross.
 He served in the Boer War and was wounded and then later was in First World War.
 He lived at the Hall with his wife Rita until about 1922 when he built Scaldbeck House at Stiffkey.
 In 1936 the property was advertised for sale.
 The sale notice is shown.

 Major Robert Hamond and his wife Elizabeth Marion were residents of the Hall from about 1958 until 1964.
 He was the son of Major Philip Hamond.

 Bernard Alan Copping was the owner for some years until his death in 1986.
 He was a millionaire who specialised in fine silver and was considered one of the world's silver experts.

-Today the Hall is owned by Tracy and Galton Blackiston, who run it as a country house hotel.
+In 1992, the Hall was bought by Tracy and Galton Blackiston, who ran it as a country house hotel and Michelin-starred restaurant.
+In 2025, it was bought by the hotelier Henry Elworthy.